mnowzari/cargoclean/README.md

 # Cargo Clean
-## Script to quickly clean up my Rust project build artifacts
+## Script to quickly clean up Rust project build artifacts

 Script will run "cargo clean" on all projects under a provided --target_dir